Learning Tuscany: Art and Culture in Italy

 Learn more at an Info Session

-The Learning Tuscany program exposes deserving students to art and culture first-hand.
+The Learning Tuscany program introduces students to art and culture first-hand.
 Students are given the opportunity to be ambassadors from the United States and Texas, sharing their experiences with students and citizens of Italy.
 Many make connections that continue to exist today, and many have cited this experience as the most important of their academic careers.
-Our program is one of the foremost programs of its kind in the United States, and has launched international careers of our alumni.
 The program has trained students from all four of our divisions (Studio Art, Art History, Design, and Visual Art Studies) and students from other majors.

 In Italian culture, life and art are inseparable.
 Countless examples illustrate this—the still-life quality of window displays in Florence, the artisanal care taken by a Sienese stoneworker replacing part of a medieval byway, the sculpted harmony of the Tuscan countryside.
 We cannot experience these essential qualities of Italian life in a classroom.
 Only with time and careful observation can we begin to absorb the richness and rhythm of life, and art, in Italy.

-This summer program focuses on the cities and landscapes of Tuscany, and emphasis rests upon understanding the region in which the program is located.
+This summer program focuses on the cities and landscapes of Tuscany.
 All students live in the historic facility of Santa Chiara in the town of Castiglion Fiorentino.
 They take an art history course and a studio course taught by faculty from the UT Department of Art and Art History.
 Group discussions and visits to other cities, such as Florence, Siena and Rome, serve to frame student experiences within a broader view of Italy.
-The integrated approach of the program balances carefully designed trips with work in small groups in order to explore the forces that shaped the Italian city and landscape.
-Students learn local history, which at Castiglion Fiorentino reaches back to Etruscan times, and live and move among the buildings of past cultures.
+Students then incorporate their new experiences into studio art and art history projects at Santa Chiara.

 Courses and Faculty